• Share this on:

 Phytosanitary regulation for fruit flies in mangoes

-The European Directive (EU) 2019/523 requires phytosanitary certificates for mangoes to include one of the following statements, which must be communicated by the national plant protection organisation in the country of origin in advance:
+The European Directive (EU) 2019/523 requires phytosanitary certificates for mangoes to include 1 of the following statements, which must be communicated by the national plant protection organisation in the country of origin in advance:

 1. The fruits originate in a country recognised as free from Tephritidae (non-European);